FuelLabs/fuel-specs/specs/protocol/tx_format.md

 - `predicateDataLength > MAX_PREDICATE_DATA_LENGTH`
 - If `predicateLength > 0`; the computed predicate root (see below) is not equal `owner`

-Note: the predicate root is computed identically to the contract ID, [here](./identifiers.md#contract-id).
+The predicate root is computed identically to the contract root, used to compute the contract ID, [here](./identifiers.md#contract-id).

 ## OutputType